The Art of Accessorizing Your Home

 The art of accessorizing was first established by the ancient Greeks, who were the original experts in design, scale and proportion.

-The reason these ancient design rules have endured the test of time is because they work so well!
+The reason these ancient design rules have endured the test of time is because they work so well.

-Typically, when you decorate your home, you design according to YOUR personal style and taste.
-When you have a house for sale, you need to consider what kind of decorating will appeal to the greatest number of buyers.
+Typically, when we decorate our homes, we design according to OUR personal style and taste.
+If you are planning to sell your home, you need to consider the kind of decorating that will appeal to the greatest number of buyers.

 The art of accessorizing by the Ancient Greeks